johnbeve/NCOR-Training-Hub/docs/icbo-hotels.md

 # ICBO Hotel Options
-Fill in information about hotels for participants ...
+Fill in information about hotels for participants.